isomerpages/mas-moneysense/_investments/What You Need To Know To Take Care Of Your Investment Portfolio.md

 the past, and coincident indicators that are ongoing.</p>
 <p><strong>Leading Indicators</strong>
 </p>
-<p>These are those indicators that usually change before the economy as a
+<p>These are indicators that usually change before the economy as a whole
-whole changes.
-For example, the stock market usually anticipates an economic expansion or contraction by anything from 6 months to one year.
+changes.
+For example, the stock market usually anticipates an economic expansion or contraction by anything from six months to one year.
 Another example is the Consumer Confidence Index or CCI which surveys consumers about their own expectations on where the economy is headed.</p>
-<p>&nbsp;</p>
 <p><strong>Lagging Indicators</strong>
 </p>
 <p>These indicators change after the economy changes, usually after a time